itschesterlk/TweetyBird/README.md

 This is something we took into consideration every part of development, all you need to do is run though our config file and change a couple measurements of your deadwheel encoders to reflect your bot.
 Optionally the config file also contains other parameters that affect how TweetyBird will reach its destination.

+## Keep tabs on development:
+For the Summer of 2023 TweetyBird is in active development on a separeate repository that is a fork of the FTC Robot Controller
+SDK, check it out <a href="https://github.com/itschesterlk/FtcRobotController">here!</a>

+To test GitHub's new project feature, a project on TweetyBird's development has also been created to follow along and see whats next for TweetyBird's development.

+You can view the project board <a href="https://github.com/users/itschesterlk/projects/2/views/1">here!</a>

+## Contributing
+Contributions of any kind are extreemly helpfull and welcome.
+Feel free to submit an issue for any ideas or bugs you may encounter, and if you're feeling up to it, maybe send us a commit of something you changed, improved, or fixed!